Scott D. Halpern, MD, PhD, MBE

-Dr. Halpern is interested in the policy and ethical implications of the decisions made by clinicians and patients.
-His research combines empirical approaches from the fields of epidemiology, health services research, and the decision-making sciences with conceptual work grounded in moral philosophy.
-He applies these approaches in two related fields.
-First, he examines the allocation of scarce healthcare resources including ICU beds and services, solid-organ transplants, and blood products.
-In this regard, he seeks to understand how tradeoffs are made when the interests of individuals conflict with the interests of groups, and how these tradeoffs could be made better.
-Second, he examines the use of behavioral economic approaches, including framing effects, default options, and financial incentives, to improve patientsí decisions related to selections of end-of-life care, smoking cessation, enrollment in clinical trials, and other health-related behaviors.
-Dr. Halpern's work is supported by grants from the Agency for Healthcare Research and Quality, National Cancer Institute, Institute on Aging, Greenwall Foundation, Society of Critical Care Medicine, and American Thoracic Society.
+Dr. Halpern's research combines empirical approaches from the fields of epidemiology, health services research, and the decision-making sciences with conceptual work grounded in his training in bioethics.
+He applies these approaches in two main fields.
+First, he examines ways to improve the supply and allocation of scarce healthcare resources including ICU beds and services and solid-organ transplants.
+In this regard, he seeks to understand how tradeoffs are made when the interests of individuals conflict with the interests of groups, and how these tradeoffs could be made more equitably and efficiently.
+Second, he translates principles of behavioral economic approaches, including framing effects, default options, and strategically deployed financial incentives, to improve patients’ decisions related to selections of end-of-life care, smoking cessation, enrollment in clinical trials, and other health-related behaviors.
+Dr. Halpern's work is supported by grants from the NIH, American Heart Association, Greenwall Foundation, Robert Wood Johnson Foundation, and Gordon and Betty Moore Foundation.

-Halpern SD, Ubel PA, Asch DA.
+1. Halpern SD, Ubel PA, Asch DA.
 Harnessing the power of default options to improve healthcare.
 New England Journal of Medicine 2007; 357: 1340-44.

-Thabut G, Christie JD, Fournier, M, Kremers WK, Halpern SD.
+4. Thabut G, Christie JD, Fournier, M, Kremers WK, Halpern SD.
 Survival differences following lung transplantation among US transplant centers.
 JAMA 2010; 304:53-60.